sihil/snowflake/README.md

 ----

 Some ideas for further improvements:
- - [ ] Narrow the circular area so there is a bigger margin around the edge of the plot area, that will make it more asthetically pleasing.
+ - [x] Narrow the circular area so there is a bigger margin around the edge of the plot area, that will make it more asthetically pleasing.
+ - [ ] At the moment there is a pause between drawing each segment whilst we calculate the next segment.
+This should be resolved somehow, possibly by sleeping for a little less time and pre-calculating the next segment so that we send the command before the pen has finished moving on the previous segment.
  - [ ] Add a way to draw the border of the plot area so that the pattern is contained within it.
 This will be asthetically pleasing and also make it easier for the user to know where the plot area is (it's impossible to draw outside the circular area as otherwise it cannot always be rotated).